-Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+Restricted net position consists of restricted assets and deferred outflows of resources reduced by liabilities and deferred inflows of resources related to those assets.
 Assets are reported as restricted when constraints are placed on asset use either through the enabling legislation adopted by the School District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 Restricted net position for the School District includes restricted for future capital projects, repairs, special purpose, property loss and liability, tax certioraris, debt service, ERS retirement contributions and TRS retirement contributions.